Twinklebear/theta-tunnel/README.md

 Usage: `./theta-tunnel.sh <user name> <worker id> <port>`

+# Enabling SSH into Compute Nodes

+More recently I've learned you can enable SSH onto the compute nodes by passing `--attrs=enable_ssh=1` when you run `qsub`

 The script will tunnel the local port `<port>` through to a connection on Theta compute node `nid<worker id>:<port>` allowing you to connect to a remote running vis client.